Drew and Jessie

 We quickly fell in love with the quiet pace of life on the Eastern shore and slowly began the process of turning our property into a farm.
 We began clearing land by hand.
 (Lesson #3: A good chainsaw (or four) is worth its weight in gold.)
 We ordered a new batch of birds; 75 seemed like an army back then!
 We refurbished an old aluminum shed to serve as a bigger coop which was destroyed a few months later when a massive tree fell over in a storm.
 (Lesson #4: Birds are VERY resilient: we only lost a few in that catastrophe!)

-In the 3 years following, we have built 2 stronger and bigger coops, purchased many lengths of electric fencing, and grown our flock to almost 300 layer hens.
+In our first 3 years we built 2 stronger and bigger coops, purchased many lengths of electric fencing, and maintained a layer flock of 100 hens.
 We built a special brooder house to help keep our baby chicks happy and healthy until they are ready to go out to pasture.
 In the summer of 2017 we began in earnest to raise and harvest pastured meat birds.
 That summer we processed approximately 330 birds.
 We were also able to do a nice batch of turkeys for Thanksgiving.
 We also adopted two cute and ornery goats that do a bang up job of clearing all sorts of land.
 (Lesson #5: Goats do not eat tin cans, but they will try to open any door!)
 2017 also saw our first go at selling our products at the Hamilton Farmer’s Market in Baltimore which was highly gratifying in all sorts of ways.
-You will find us there this summer (2018) as well!

 It’s been a great and satisfying ride so far and we are HAPPY and BLESSED.
 Can’t wait to see where the road leads!